Skip to main content

 Frequently asked questions

-How many boards do I need for a specific deck size?
+How many deck boards do I need for my deck?

-How do I calculate deck board spacing for my project?
+How do I work out deck board spacing from the deck width?